 As a result of purchasing this policy, you can be assured that you will be protected against medical expenses and litigation resulting from workplace injuries.

 No other type of insurance, including health insurance, covers workplace injuries.
 So if you don't have workers' Compensation and get hurt at work, you'll have to pay for all your medical expenses out of pocket, plus you won't be receiving your regular paycheck.

 The benefits of workers' compensation insurance are available to all small businesses, regardless of whether they are required to carry it.
 In most cases, workers' comp should be seen as a necessary business expense.

 Because coverage requirements vary by state, the cost of Worker's Compensation insurance depends on where your business operates.
 Other factors that affect your rates include:

 - The type of work your employees do.

 - Your claims history.

 - Your industry.

-Like all insurance, workers' comp is priced based on risk.
+Like all insurance, Michigan workers' comp is priced based on risk.
 Riskier industries and jobs are more expensive to insure than less risky ones.
-To make sure prices are as fair as possible, they're determined by classification codes.
+To ensure prices are as fair as possible, they're determined by classification codes.
 Each type of work or industry has a unique code that classifies the industry and risk and helps the insurance carrier determine a reasonable rate.

-One way to save money on your Workers Comp policy is to make sure you've classified every employee correctly.
-The secretary for a construction firm, for example, will have lower rates than the bricklayers.
+One way to save money on your policy is to make sure you've classified every employee correctly.
+For example, the secretary for a construction firm will have lower rates than the bricklayers.